ghyde/website/content/authors/garrett_hyde/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: MBA in IT Management
+    institution: Western Governors University
+    year: 2024
   - course: BSc in Computer Science
     institution: Brigham Young University
     year: 2011